 About this Archive

-David McNeil (Neil) Reid ( 1913-1992) grew up in the Ruislip/Northwood area of Middlesex and attended Harrow County School.
-During World War 2 he worked as meteorologist at the Ministry of Defence.
+David McNeil (Neil) Reid (1913-1992) grew up in the Ruislip/Northwood area of Middlesex and attended Harrow County School.
+During World War II he worked as meteorologist at the Ministry of Defence.
 Neil came from a left-wing family, with his parents being members of the Fabian Movement and later the Labour Party.
+Beatrix Reid, his mother, was very active in local politics and was the Chairman of Ruislip and Eastcote Council in the late 1940’s and 1950’s.
+She was on numerous committees and on the Middlesex County Council.

 Scope and Content